boolean-uk/java-fundamentals-day-1-workshop/README.md

 }
 ```

 At the moment you can't run the code for this file as there is no entry point.
 To add one we need to add a `main()` method similar to the one we had previously.
-Inside that method we need to create a new instance of the Album class and then we will be able to access the values stored in its variables.
+Inside that method we need to create a new instance of the Album class, and then we will be able to access the values stored in its variables.

 ```java
 package com.booleanuk;